 Maria de Jong

 Julie Swasbrook is skilled in the design and layout of books.
 Julie can help you organise, digitise and archive old photos and historical documents, or even produce a heritage photo album for the whole family to treasure.
 Julie loves family history and is a member of the New Zealand Society of Genealogists.
-Julie also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.
+She also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.

 Tony Forster records people talking about their life experiences on film, creating a DVD that can be enjoyed by family and friends.
 Film captures the environment the person lives in, their character and special interests.
 Tony has had a long career in both professional theatre and screen production, working as a director, actor, narrator and script developer.